 In many, if not all, English dialects, the two instances of “used to,” each with its unique meaning, will be pronounced differently.
 There are many examples of these phrases.
 Some of them are discussed below.

-Aisha used to own a polaroid in her early 20s.
-She used to go to the graveyard every week to offer prayer for the deceased.
+Aisha used to own a Polaroid in her early 20s.
+She used to go to the graveyard every week to offer prayers for the deceased.

-I think now you’re quite familiar with the contrast and grammatical use of these phrases, right?
+You’re quite familiar with these phrases’ contrast and grammatical use, right?

 What Is The Distinction Between The Words “Used To” And “Was Used To?”